Giants vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Wilmer Flores and the San Francisco Giants will meet Marcus Semien and the Texas Rangers on Saturday at Oracle Park, at 9:05 PM ET.
+Wilmer Flores and Adolis Garcia will be among the star attractions when the San Francisco Giants face the Texas Rangers on Sunday at 4:05 PM ET, at Oracle Park.

-The favored Giants have -120 moneyline odds to win against the underdog Rangers, who are listed at +100.
-An 8-run total has been set for this contest.
+The Rangers are listed as +120 moneyline underdogs in this matchup against the favorite Giants (-145).
+An 8-run total has been set in the contest.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.